botaul/botmaster/README.md

 - Added muted words
 - Only follower can sends menfess and message to admin (deactivated)
 - Auto accepts message requests (for open DM) by interacting sending a DM to new follower
-- Send DM to admin account (deactivated)
 - Notify sender when the menfess sent or not
 - Tweet GIF and video
-- Edit media for Twitter API requirements
-- Make (tweets) a Thread when characters > 280
+- Post a Thread when characters > 280
-- Tweet a quote image (deactivated)
-- Sync simple database (text) on github repository
+- Sync simple database (text) on github repository (optional)
 - Set muted_words & update database from DM
 - Upload more than one media
-- fix attachment url

 ## Requirements
 - Good at basic python programming